Ku Klux Klan in Oregon: Black Exclusion Laws

-In the 1840s and 1950s, residents of Oregon generally did not support slavery, however, they also did not want to live alongside African Americans.
+In the 1840s and 1850s, white residents of Oregon generally did not support slavery, however, they also did not want to live alongside African Americans.
 The first Black exclusion law was the result of the Organic Laws of Oregon, established in the Oregon Country in 1843 by the Provisional Government of Oregon.
 They included an article banning slavery in Oregon except for use as punishment, although the means of enforcement was left unclear.
 The Organic Laws were amended in 1844, reiterating the prohibition of slavery in Oregon, and forcing slave owners to remove slaves from the state.
 Once in effect, freed male slaves could not stay in Oregon for more than two years, and a female slave could not stay longer than three years.
 Any free African American who refused to leave would be subject to lashings and beatings.
 These punishments were prohibited in 1845.

 The Oregon Territorial Legislature enacted the second Black exclusion law on September 21, 1849.
 This law specified that "it shall not be lawful for any negro or mulatto to enter into, or reside" in Oregon.
 This law targeted African American seamen who could be tempted to jump overboard and swim to the coast to escape.
 Lawmakers were concerned that Blacks would "intermix with Indians, instilling into their minds feelings of hostility toward the white race".
 The second exclusion act was later rescinded in 1854.

 In 1857, the Oregon Constitution was ratified, and sections of Article XVIII went into effect.
 The article contained provisions for putting the questions of slavery and free Blacks to a vote of the people.
 The slavery amendment failed, but the exclusion law passed.